This article explains how to manually enter bank transactions into FreeAgent.

 Entering and explaining transactions manually

-I'm going to put in a payment that's not for a bill that I've already entered into FreeAgent, to buy some stationery at Staples.
-So this would be type Payment.
+I'm going to put in a payment that's not for a bill that I've already entered into FreeAgent, to pay for the rent at my downtown office space.
+So this would be type 'Payment'.

 When and how much?